Helsinki Airport Terminal Expansion and Infrastructure Developments, Vantaa, Finland

-The new model places all services in a single building, in order to make them easily accessible to passengers.
-Short distances will be maintained between various facilities within the terminal allowing the transit passenger to move from one gate to the other as quickly as possible.
-The single roof concept will be operationally efficient, as well as customer-friendly as it provides more ecological solutions compared to all other models.
+The new model places all services in a single building to make them easily accessible to passengers.
+Short distances will be maintained between various facilities within the terminal to allow passengers to move from one gate to the other as quickly as possible.
+The single-roof concept will be operationally efficient, as well as customer-friendly as it provides more ecological solutions compared to all other models.

-The Terminal 2 expansion will help to ease congestion in traffic.
-A new security point has been introduced with five new lines bringing the total number of lines at the terminal to 18.
-The new lines raised the security check capacity of the terminal by 40%.
+The Terminal 2 expansion will help to ease traffic congestion.
+A new security point has been introduced with five new lines, bringing the total number of lines at the terminal to 18.
+The new lines increased the security check capacity of the terminal by 40%.

 Development programme at Helsinki Airport

-In addition to the terminal expansion, the development programme includes the construction of the aircraft stands on the apron, de-icing capacity upgrades, construction of parking spots for both wide and narrow-bodied aircraft and up to 14 new passenger bridges.
+In addition to the terminal expansion, the development programme includes the construction of the aircraft stands on the apron, de-icing capacity upgrades, construction of parking spots for both wide and narrow-bodied aircraft, as well as up to 14 new passenger bridges.

-The central plaza of the €300m west wing is expected to open in late 2018, while the south wing of the terminal is expected to begin operations in mid-2017.
+The central plaza of the €300m west wing is expected to open in late 2018, while the south wing of the terminal began operations in July 2017.

 Additional developments at Helsinki Airport